 Everything should be made as simple as possible, but no simpler.Albert Einstein

 Don’t be misled.
-Fooled by confidence or expertise.
+Don’t be fooled by confidence or expertise.

 Complexity by name, complex by nature.
-I am just scratching at the surface.
+When I put forward complexity theory, I know that I am just scratching at the surface.
 And as yet, I have not found anything else that comes even close to modelling or illustrating my experience of education, of classrooms, of teaching.
+Of education.